EU AI Act: A First Look at Europe’s AI Regulation

 Limited Risk AI

-The act states that natural persons should be made aware that they’re interacting with an AI system unless it’s otherwise evident from the circumstances and the context of the use.
+It states that natural persons should be made aware that they’re interacting with an AI system and makes room for some law enforcement exceptions.

 Minimal Risk AI

-Any AI services that fall in the minimal risk category are encouraged to adopt codes of conduct under the current version of the AI Act.
-Minimal-risk AIs would include anything that doesn’t fall into the other higher-risk categories.
+Any AI services that fall in the minimal risk category are encouraged to adopt codes of conduct under the current version of the AI Act, like ensuring fairness, non-discrimination, and the use of human oversight.

 Who Is Impacted by the EU AI Act and How?